 In addition to the smaller serving size, the finished product will have a slightly different look and texture.

 Slightly more orangish color - The S. Boulardii, derived from the skin of lychee and mangosteen fruits, may provide an orangish/brown color.

 Tiny black specks (like pepper) - The chicory root component is freshly harvested, producing a blackish color resembling pepper.

 Mixes easier & smaller capsules - The ingredients are more refined and more easily dissolved, and the capsules are easier to swallow!

 We’re excited about the upgrades and know you’ll enjoy them as much as we do.

 Let us know if you have any questions or feedback.
 We’re always looking to improve, and your feedback is invaluable.

-To recap Bio-Heal formula hasn’t changed, we just upgraded the ingredients.
+To recap, the Bio-Heal formula hasn’t changed, we just upgraded the ingredients.

-Due to the upgrades to will enjoy the following:
+Due to the upgrades, you will enjoy the following: